userfront/guide/guide/examples/react.md

 }
 ```

+:::::row
+::::left

-Now we have a very simple app with routing:
+Now we have a very simple app with routing.
+This is all we need to start adding authentication.

 | Route        | Description                              |
 | :----------- | :--------------------------------------- |